 Also, her aunt, who was a dreamer as well, had a lot of participation in this book.
 We got the chance to know her a little bit better because Nadette was clever enough to add a series of diary entries from when Aunt Carrie was younger.
 She’s such a mysterious character, and I just feel like I need to know a lot more about her.
 I’m so intrigued.

 This book didn’t have a lot of action like the first book did, but maybe the author has a reason for that.
 I always expect some action and drama in a book, but that’s my fault.
 However, I did enjoy having new and important information revealed in this book.
 A lot of the questions that I had after reading Illusion were answered while reading Echo.
 Even though Echo leaves you with new unanswered questions, I’m happy that now I can understand everything a lot better.

 Furthermore, one of the things that I loved and enjoyed about this book is her family.
 Almost every book I’ve read has family issues, but this book is not like that.
 Yes, the secondary characters have family issues, but the main character doesn’t.
 Her family is really close and they are always there for her, and that’s really important… at least for me.

-I’m extremely excited and intrigued to know how this story is going to end, and how many more plot twists is going to have.
+I’m extremely excited and intrigued to know how this story is going to end, and how many more plot twists are going to have.
 Believe me, Echo had so many impressive plot twists that blew my mind.
-You’ll feel you’re in a roller coaster.
-I’m looking forward for the third and final installment of this trilogy.
+You’ll feel you’re on a roller coaster.
+I’m looking forward to the third and final installment of this trilogy.
 I’m pretty sure it’s going to be freaking amazing.